tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 # Footnotes

-[^1]: Migrations are in general not supported before openDesk hits [technical release](https://gitlab.opencode.de/bmi/opendesk/deployment/sovereign-workplace/-/releases) v1.0.0

-[2]: These approval rules are not available in the GitLab Free Tier, which is one of the main reasons why deployment automation is not developed on openCode.
+[^1]: These approval rules are not available in the GitLab Free Tier, which is one of the main reasons why deployment automation is not developed on openCode.

-[^3]: As long as migrations/upgrade paths are not provided - see also footnote #1 - this step is optional.

-[^4]: The SBOM process is executed asynchronously with the development process and tests the most current technical release from the `main` branch.
+[^2]: The SBOM process is executed asynchronously with the development process and tests the most current technical release from the `main` branch.
 The process still needs to be fully automated.

-[^5]: The quality gate needs to be implemented primarily when identifying regressions.
+[^3]: The quality gate needs to be implemented primarily when identifying regressions.